 Back Roads in the Riverina

-While it can be a straightforward highway run between the cities of Canberra and Wagga Wagga, there are lots of options that can mostly avoid the Hume Highway.
+While it's possible to have a straightforward highway run between the cities of Canberra and Wagga Wagga, there are lots of options that can mostly avoid the Hume Highway.

-On one particular ride, I decided to try some back roads, including some gravel for a change.
+On one particular ride, I decided to try some back roads, including some gravel.

 Getting Over the Brindabellas